madetech/learn/workshops/00-Setup-Workshop/Ruby-Version-Manager.md

 # Install a Ruby version manager

-It is possible to install Ruby itself as a standalone package, but this creates one _a small_ problem: It common to have multiple projects that require different versions of Ruby.
+It is possible to install Ruby itself as a standalone package, but this creates _a small_ problem: It common to have multiple projects that require different versions of Ruby.

 _To the rescue [rbenv](https://github.com/rbenv/rbenv)_